This is fostered by the combined abilities of our directors who strive to honour the Foundations long history.

-Sir Christopher is a member of the Prime Minister’s advisory Council for Science and Technology.
-He is a member of the governing body of the UK’s Technology Strategy Board and was a member of the Council of the Engineering and Physical Sciences Research Council for six years.
-He is vice-president of Universities UK from 2013-15 and Vice-President and Chair of UUK’s Employability, Business and Industry Policy Committee for 5 years.
-He is a member of the Council for Industry and Higher Education and the Defence Scientific Advisory Council.
-He was Chair of Higher Education Research Opportunities (HERO) Ltd from 2006-8.
-He is a Patron of Surrey Youth Focus.
-He was the Chair of the Daphne Jackson Trust from 2005-9.
-He was a Governor of the Royal Surrey Count Hospital NHS Trust.
+Sir Christopher was a member of the Prime Minister’s advisory Council for Science and Technology until 2016 and was a member of the governing body of the UK’s Technology Strategy Board (Innovate UK) as well as a member of the Council of the Engineering and Physical Sciences Research Council for six years.
+He was President of Universities UK from 2013-15 and Vice-President and Chair of UUK’s Employability, Business and Industry Policy Committee for five years.
+He was a member of the Council for Industry and Higher Education and Chair of Higher Education Research Opportunities (HERO) Ltd from 2006-8.
+He has previously been a Patron of Surrey Youth Focus and was Chair of the Daphne Jackson Trust from 2005-9.
+He was a Governor of the Royal Surrey County Hospital NHS Trust.

 He has been a Non-Executive of several companies and advises several others.
 He is a consultant for international technology companies and governments.
 He has previously held the posts of Chief Executive Officer at Filtronic plc; Head of School and personal Chair of Microwave Engineering in the School of Electronic and Electrical Engineering at the University of Leeds; Senior Staff Scientist at M/A-COM Inc. in the USA, Lecturer at the University of York and Applications Engineer at Mullard Ltd.

-He holds a number of awards from the Royal Academy of Engineering and the IEEE.
+He holds a number of awards from the Royal Academy of Engineering, the European Microwave Association and the IEEE.
 He has received Honorary Degrees from the universities of Leeds, Surrey, Strathclyde and City.
-He has published 8 books and over 300 technical papers.
+He has published 8 books and over 350 technical papers.

 Sir Alan is a former Chairman of the Engineering and Physical Sciences Research Council, a past President of the Institution of Electrical Engineers and Chairman of the Engineering Council.
 He has served as Pro-Chancellor of the University of Surrey and on a number of national committees including the Government’s Advisory Committee on Science and Technology.
 Sir Alan is a Fellow the Royal Academy of Engineering and the Royal Society and has been awarded honorary doctorates from nine UK universities.